-If you’re travelling far away from the city and are injured during an adventure activity, chances are that you may need emergency medical assistance.
+If you’re traveling far away from the city and are injured during an adventure activity, chances are that you may need emergency medical assistance.
 If you buy travel medical insurance for Zimbabwe, you can have a financial safeguard against these costs.

 Most clinics in the outlying areas don’t have preventive and wellness care, and prescription drugs have to be imported from the cities.
 Be prepared to pay heavy taxes and duties on these pharmaceuticals if you don’t have travel medical insurance.

 Zimbabwe Trip Cancellation Insurance for International Travelers - FAQs

 When traveling within a city or within the country, be prepared for unscheduled cancellations and unnecessary expenses.
 Buy trip cancellation insurance for Zimbabwe to avoid a woeful experience through a beautiful country.

 Why buy trip cancellation insurance for Zimbabwe?

 Civil unrest, violent protests, guerrilla warfare, and political unrest in Zimbabwe can cause roadblocks and transportation to become extremely difficult.
-As a result, some activities like national park safaris, monuments, and museum visits would need to be cancelled.
+As a result, some activities like national park safaris, monuments, and museum visits would need to be canceled.
 With unreliable air transportation and malfunctioning vehicles, be prepared for high additional costs.
 Buy travel insurance for Zimbabwe for a stress-free journey without woes.

 You are eligible to receive trip cancellation benefits if you have to cancel your trip (or some portion of your trip) for a covered reason as listed in your policy’s certificate wording.
 If covered, you could receive reimbursement for any prepaid, non-refundable expenses you put down for services or activities that you won’t get to partake in.